Do I need to get consent for my Exempt study?

 - Focus group studies benefit from a detailed consent document.
 If the focus group is to be audio- or video-recorded, this must be included in the consent information.
 Also, researchers should remind focus group participants that what is discussed in the focus group should be kept confidential.

 - If your study collects identifiable health information and members of the study team are within the Health Care Component of the University of Wisconsin or are UW Health employees, HIPAA Privacy Rule requirements need to be met.
 See the UW HIPAA website for information about HIPAA and research.

 - Observations of public behavior generally do not require a consent process, as long as the behavior is truly public.
 Observations of clinical practices and workflow are not considered public behavior and cannot be considered to be exempt under category 2.

-- For more information on consent processes for surveys, interviews, and focus groups, see Guidance on Research Involving Surveys, Interviews, and Focus Groups.
+- For more information on consent processes for surveys, interviews, and focus groups, see Requirements and Tips for including Surveys, Interviews, and Tasks.

-- Studies involving benign behavioral interventions benefit from a more detailed information sheet.
+- Studies involving benign behavioral interventions benefit from a detailed consent document.
 In order for a study to qualify for exemption under this category, potential participants must be made aware of the research procedures, unless the intervention involves public observation where subjects are not aware that they are participating in research (such as videotaping pedestrian behavior when a walk/don't walk sign is being manipulated for study purposes).

 - If the research involves audio- or video-recordings, this must be included in the consent information.